Welcome!

 McCarthy Road Planning and Environmental Linkages (PEL) Study

-The Federal Highway Administration - Western Federal Lands (WFL) Highway Division, in partnership with the Alaska Department of Transportation and Public Facilities (DOT&PF) and the National Park Service (NPS), are working together to conduct a corridor study along the McCarthy Road.
+The Federal Highway Administration - Western Federal Lands (WFL) Highway Division, in partnership with the Alaska Department of Transportation and Public Facilities (DOT&PF) and the National Park Service (NPS), worked together to conduct a corridor study along the McCarthy Road.

-Thank you for taking the time to visit the McCarthy Road Planning and Environmental Linkages (PEL) Study website.
-This study will identify transportation-related improvements for the McCarthy Road corridor.
-This could include improvements related to road condition and drainage issues, hazards such as landslides, and bridges and culverts.
-Enhancements related to visitor and recreation access will also be considered.
+This study identified transportation-related improvements for the McCarthy Road corridor.
+This included improvements related to road condition and drainage issues, hazards such as landslides, and bridges and culverts.
+Enhancements related to visitor and recreation access were also considered.
 The study corridor extends 60 miles from the eastern end of Chitina to the Kennicott River, and another four miles to the southern end of the Kennicott subdivision.

 Project No. AK FLAP DOT 198(4)